 Gordonville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Gordonville citizens is a little higher than the average for US cities and towns: 23.68% of adults in Gordonville have at least a bachelor's degree.
+The citizens of Gordonville are slightly better educated than the national average of 21.84% for all cities and towns, with 23.68% of adults in Gordonville having a bachelor's degree or advanced degree.

 The people who call Gordonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gordonville residents report their race to be White, followed by Asian.
 Important ancestries of people in Gordonville include German, English, Irish, Scottish, and Norwegian.